balinterdi/emberconf2017-resources/labsessions/02_authflows.md

     token: the `token` value received from the backend
     provider: the name of the Torii provider (e.g `google-oauth2-bearer`)

-So you need to implement the `authenticate` method of this authenticator.
+**Exercise:** Implement the implicit grant flow by defining the `authenticate` method of this authenticator.

-TODO: Talk about restoring the session with `restore`

 ### Hint